Terms and conditions

 Taking your own photographs and footage

 You are able to take your own photographs or film during the ceremony.
-However, we ask that you do not obstruct the views of others and that you do so in a discrete manner as possible.
+However, we ask that you do not obstruct the views of others and that you do so in a discreet manner as possible.

 All mobile phones should be set to silent during the ceremony.